 The following information will help you understand any difficulties reported for your Product Data Verification Failures:

 - Data: Your report will indicate which part/s of your product data are incorrect.
-Data will fail where it does not comply with the specifications of the GS1net Data Dictionary.
+Data will fail where it does not comply with the specifications of the NPC Data Dictionary.
 Compare the stated reason for your data verification failure with the relevant section of the guide.

 - Dimensions: Dimensions must be entered in millimetres with product sides, tops etc. defined according to the GDSN Package Measurement Rules.